Info

 • Compared to a 8x AMD Radeon PRO W7900 system which has significantly less memory (only 384GB), GH200 costs the same, consumes 3x less energy and has a higher performance.

-• The main difference between GH200 and alternative systems is that with GH200, the GPU is connected to the CPU via a 900 GB/s NVLink vs. 128 GB/s PCIe gen5 used by traditional systems.
-Furthermore, multiple superchips can be connected via 900 GB/s NVLink vs. orders of magnitudes slower network connections used by traditional systems.
-Since these are the main bottlenecks, GH200's high-speed connections directly translate to much higher performance compared to traditional architectures.
+• The main difference between GH200/GB200 and alternative systems is that with GH200/GB200, the GPU is connected to the CPU via a 900 GB/s NVLink vs. 128 GB/s PCIe gen5 used by traditional systems.
+Furthermore, multiple superchips can be connected via 900/1800 GB/s NVLink vs. orders of magnitude slower network connections used by traditional systems.
+Since these are the main bottlenecks, GH200/GB200's high-speed connections directly translate to much higher performance compared to traditional architectures.
+Also, multiple NV-linked GH200 or GB200 act as a single giant GPU (CPU-GPU superchip) with one single giant coherent memory pool.

-The alternative systems mentioned above also have one thing in common: they are not available in standard desktop form factors, like our GH200 systems are.
+The alternative systems mentioned above also have one thing in common: they are not available in standard desktop form factors, like our GH200 and GB200 systems are.

 What is the difference to 19-inch server models?

 • Latency: 19-inch servers are typically accessed via network.
 Because of this, there is always at least some latency.
-Our GH200 tower models can be used as desktops/workstations.
-In this use case, the latency is virtually non-existent.
+Our GH200 and GB200 tower models can be used as desktops/workstations.
+In this use case, latency is virtually non-existent.

 • Looks: 19-inch server models are not particularly aesthetically pleasing.
 In contrast, our available case options are in our humble opinion by far the most beautiful there are.